TeroJii/mtrailz4r/README.md

 ## TO-DO

 - [x] Add a function to unnest json data
+  - [ ] add tests with test data
 - [ ] Consider adding a function for user_properties
 - [x] Function for building session_id
   - [ ] add tests with test data
 - [x] Function for fixing timestamp
+  - [ ] add tests with test data
-- [ ] Other function for visualization
+- [ ] Other functions for visualization
 - [ ] Add mock data to the package

 ## Installation